tylerdr/sprinter-website/src/pages/about/index.md

   tagline: >-
     Our team is a unique blend of creatives, engineers, and developers who are knowledgeable in both business operations as well as software development.
-    This hybrid is what helps us bridge the gap between your company's current struggles and the technology that will resolve them.
 imageB:
   alt: how
   image: /img/consulting-2.jpg
   widthOptions: is-6
 why:
   content1: >-
+    We do it because we believe technology is the key to unlocking human potential and that a happier person and that happier people make a better world.
 Like many successful companies, we believe maintaining a stellar Why is just as important as the work we do.
 By centering our business around our core beliefs, we are able to focus attention towards your company's specific needs.
 Through pairing capable workers with modern software, your company will notice an increase in overall productivity, a healthier work environment, and employees achieving their optimal value within the